hchen549/cs638/README.md

 - Whether COVID19 has a consistent impact on different bike paths
 - What causes the COVID19 to show the disparate effect on different bike paths (Internal factors: User composition.
 External factors: Location of bike path and availability of other transportation)

+In the following scatter plots and histogram, we take the difference of bike user counts between 2020 and 2019.
+It can be seen that Captial was almost unaffected by the COVID-19, while bike users decline to some extent at Monroe Street.

 <img src = "images/diff_in_counts_scatter.PNG" width = 800>

 <img src = "images/diff_in_counts_histogram.png" width = 800>

+The user composition is one of the possible reasons that could explain the difference behind those two locations.
+Captial has a larger gap between weekend and weekday during the daytime (shadowed area), whereas Monroe has a smaller gap.
+We believe the cyclists are the primary driving force for this larger gap.
+We conclude that Captial has a relatively high percentage of cyclists and low percentage of commuters, but it is the other way around at Monroe.
+Moreover, cyclists are more resilitent during the COVID-19 crisis since cycling is compatible with social distancing.
+Therefore, the higher the portion of cyclists and the lower the portion of commuter, the more resilitent the bike path will be during the COVID-19

 <img src = "images/User_composition.png" width = 800>